prisma-capacity/cryptoshred/README.md

 ### Motivation

-Cryptoshredding is a well-known technique to 'erase' encryted data by throwing away the necessary key for decryption.
+Cryptoshredding is a well-known technique to 'erase' encrypted data by throwing away the key necessary for decryption.
-Two of the advantages are
+Two out of numerous advantages are

 * You do not have to actually remove (or update) data, so that it can be immutable
-* You don't have to keep track of where it is used, as long as it stays encrypted.
+* You don't have to keep track of where it is used, as long as it stays encrypted

 see https://en.wikipedia.org/wiki/Crypto-shredding